pubnub/pubnub-mcp-server/resources/sdk_docs/unreal_channel-groups.md

 Requires Stream Controller add-on (enable in Admin Portal).

 Adds a channel to a channel group.
-Max 200 channels per API call.

 ### Method(s)